 When you reach your late 50’s or early 60’s, you need to add more detail to your planning.
 Look at any company pensions you might have.
 Think about when to take Social Security.
 One tool to look it is: http://socialsecuritysolutions.com/ .
 Seriously consider waiting past 62 to start.
 Do a detailed budget plan to get a realistic idea of how much income you’ll need.
 Ratchet back your stock allocation a bit (but not too much—you still need to keep up with inflation.)
 Look into long-term care insurance.
 Get your estate plan in order (see last month’s blog entry).
 Think about housing, since this is the biggest expense in retirement.
 And consider how you’re actually going to draw money out of your investments in ways that minimize taxes.

 Finally, before you make the big decision to retire, see a good financial advisor.
 I recommend a “fee-only” CERTIFIED FINANCIAL PLANNER™ professional.
 Having an experienced financial planner review your entire situation will be well worth the investment, especially considering that you may be retired for thirty years or more.

 So, enjoy your pre-retirement years but remember that a little retirement planning can make a big difference when you’re older.
 That is, unless you actually like Little Friskies.

-*Note: If you live in the Southern Oregon/Northern California are, you may want to look into “Financial Strategies for Retirees”, a class I teach at Southern Oregon University’s Osher Lifelong Learning Institute.
-The class covers all aspects of retirement planning and is suitable for both recent retirees as well as pre-retirees.
-See the “News” section of this website for a current link.
+*Note: If you live in the Southern Oregon/Northern California, you may want to look into classes I teach at Southern Oregon University’s Osher Lifelong Learning Institute.
+The classes cover all aspects of retirement planning and are suitable for both recent retirees as well as pre-retirees.